0xICF/ClearEnergy/README.md

 In April 4, 2017 researchers at CRITIFENCE® Critical Infrastructure and SCADA/ICS Cyber Threats Research Group have demonstrated a new proof of concept ransomware attack aiming to erase (clear) the ladder logic diagram in Programmable Logic Controllers (PLCs).

-The full source of ClearEnergy is under limitations and restriction and cannot be released as it is, but the researchers still decided to release the source of the modules behind ClearEnergy, UMASPloit.
+The full source of ClearEnergy is under limitations and restriction and cannot be released as it is, but the researchers still decided to release the source of few modules behind ClearEnergy, UMASPloit.

 The vulnerabilities behind the ransomware a.k.a ClearEnergy affects a massive range of PLC models of world’s largest manufacturers of SCADA and Industrial Control Systems.
 This includes Schneider Electric Unity series PLCs and Unity OS from version 2.6 and later, other PLC models of leading vendors include GE and Allen-Bradley (MicroLogix family) which are also found to be vulnerable to the ransomware attack.